mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 {{< img src="zestful-seo.jpg" alt="Screenshot of Zestful's appearances in Google search results" hasBorder="True" maxWidth="400px" align="right" caption="My efforts to keep Zestful relevant in search results" >}}

-Zestful is in a strange position because companies who are already parsing ingredients never want to switch to Zestful.
-If they already have a solution in place, the cost of switching to a new API and taking on a new external dependency is too high.
-All of Zestful's customers are companies building a brand new product.
+Zestful is in a strange position because companies who parse ingredients never want to switch to Zestful.
+The cost and risk of migrating to a new API is too high to justify potential improvements in price or performance.
+Instead, all of Zestful's customers are companies building a brand new product.

 How do you sell to companies if they don't even exist yet?
 My strategy has been to invest in search engine optimization so that Zestful ranks highly for queries like "ingredient parsing."